Kamesh281997/ic_lens_1/replit.md

-# Full-Stack Web Application
+# ICLens Authentication System

 ## Overview

-This is a full-stack web application built with React (frontend) and Express.js (backend), featuring user authentication and a modern UI.
+This is a comprehensive authentication system for ICLens, a Vision Intelligence Platform, built with React (frontend) and Express.js (backend).
+The application features user authentication with login, signup, and password reset functionality, along with a modern UI that supports both light and dark themes.
 The application uses TypeScript throughout and implements a clean separation between client and server code with shared types and schemas.

 ## System Architecture